bede/hostile/README.md

-## Custom alignment parameters
+## Alignment parameters

+Hostile's alignment parameters achieve leading precision as demonstrated in the [manuscript](https://doi.org/10.1093/bioinformatics/btad728), [blog post](https://log.bede.im/2023/08/29/precise-host-read-removal.html) and [independent](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giaf004/8045180) [benchmarks](https://www.biorxiv.org/content/10.1101/2025.03.27.645632v1).

+**Short reads (Bowtie2)**

+- `--sensitive`: (default; implicit; equivalent to `-D 15 -R 2 -N 0 -L 22 -i S,1,1.15`)
+- `-k 1`: disable secondary alignments

+**Long reads (Minimap2)**

+- `-x map-ont`: (default; explicit)
+- `--secondary no`: disable secondary alignments

+**Custom parameters**

 Should you wish to override Hostile's alignment parameters, you may do so by passing custom `--aligner-args` to `hostile clean`.
-For short reads, e.g.  `--aligner-args \"--sensitive-local\"` increases host read classification sensitivity at the expense of specificity.
+For short reads, e.g.  `--aligner-args \"--sensitive-local\"` increases host depletion at the expense of false positives.
 For long reads, e.g. `--aligner-args \"-m 30\"` has a similar effect.

-**Using more sensitive alignment parameters dramatically increases false positive rate in many viral and bacterial genomes.
-For 2x150bp simulated viral RefSeq reads the `--very-sensitive-local` Bowtie2 preset recommended by [Forbes et al. (2025)](https://www.biorxiv.org/content/10.1101/2025.03.21.644587v1) increases false positive rate by 42x to 0.2%.
-Avoid sensitive presets without careful evaluation of your data.**
+**Using more sensitive alignment parameters greatly increases false positive rate for some viral and bacterial genomes.
+For 2x150bp simulated viral RefSeq reads, the `--very-sensitive-local` Bowtie2 preset recommended by [Forbes et al. (2025)](https://www.biorxiv.org/content/10.1101/2025.03.21.644587v1) increases false positive rate by 42x to 0.2%.
+Proceed with caution when applying these presets as some taxa are affected much more than others.**